grillazz/django-twilio-two-factor-auth/README.md

 One of methods is protect your api as best as possibile.
 I decided to share my approach to protect Django REST Framework JWT with Twilio 2FA.
 Hope it will save time which i spent to implement Twilio 2FA for REST API safely.
-In this sample project i showing integration with Verify API and Authy API from Twilio for Python.
+In this sample project i showing integration with Authy API from Twilio for Python.

 My assumption here is that you have exp with Django and DRF.
 If you don't please visit first: